RyanLua/FluentAutoClicker/README.md

 > [!NOTE]
 > Fluent Auto Clicker is still in development and there is no stable release of it yet.
 If you want to use it, you will need to compile it yourself using [Visual Studio](https://visualstudio.microsoft.com/).
 >
-> If you want to support us, consider [staring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) or [becoming a patron](https://www.patreon.com/RyanLuu).
+> If you want to support us, consider [starring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) or [becoming a patron](https://www.patreon.com/RyanLuu).

 Fluent Auto Clicker is a beautifully designed auto clicker for Windows 10 and 11.
 Following the latest Fluent Design guidelines and seamlessly blending into Windows.

 We stand out as one of the fastest auto clickers, with a 1ms interval between clicks.
-Specially optimized for maximum clicking speed, clicking faster than even the most op auto clickers.
+Specially optimized for maximum clicking speed, clicking faster than even the most overpowered auto clickers.

 Whether you're playing games like Roblox, Minecraft, Cookie Clicker, or tackling any task that requires precise clicking, Fluent Auto Clicker has you covered.